elalienx/scoutr/backend/src/scan-profile/transform/test-websites/_readme.md

 - Profile 2: This profile has a private profile picture, and has a very long job title that needs to be trimmed, otherwise the database would crash.
 - Profile 3: This profile does not have a company logo.
 - Profile 4: Has a very long job duration.
+- Profile 5: Is super private and only have a name.
+Note, the profile does say "Researcher" but because is on the bio and not on the work experience, the system don't catch it.